-Your attendees can sample an array of wines from all over the world — including several vintages made in Florida — at wineries and wine bars in Orlando.
+Your attendees can sample an array of wines from all over the world — including several vintages made in Florida — at wineries and wine bars in Orlando (Lakeridge Winery & Vineyards pictured).

 As the saying goes, in wine, there’s truth … and in Orlando, there’s wine, thanks to full-fledged wineries and one-of-a-kind wine bars where you can swirl and sip to your heart’s content.
-Maybe that's why Orlando was named a "Top 10 Wine Destination" by Wine Enthusiasts magazine.
-These venues also serve as exceptional offsite venues, which means whether your group prefers red to white, dry to sweet, or any combination thereof, they’ll find numerous unique places to fill their glasses during your next visit to Orlando!
+Maybe that’s why Orlando was named a “Top 10 Wine Destination” by Wine Enthusiast magazine.
+In addition to prioritizing guest safety with enhanced health and sanitization measures, these venues serve as exceptional offsite venues.
+Whether your group prefers red to white, dry to sweet, or any combination thereof, they’ll find numerous unique places to fill their glasses during your next visit to Orlando.

 Cooper’s Hawk Winery & Restaurant

-Cooper’s Hawk also has a private party room that can accommodate up to 50 guests, complete with your choice of entrees, printed menus with personalized messaging, customizable wine stations, and optional A/V equipment rentals.
+Cooper’s Hawk on International Drive also has a private party room that can accommodate up to 50 guests, complete with your choice of entrees, printed menus with personalized messaging, customizable wine stations, and optional A/V equipment rentals.

 Lakeridge Winery & Vineyards